Friend’s Pass Is the Best Thing to Happen to Co-op Gaming in Years

 Image via Hazelight Studios

 Being able to play games with your friends has always been one of the best aspects of this medium, and with online multiplayer, it has never been easier.
-Still, there was always something special about sitting together and enjoying a game when only one of you had paid for it.
+Still, there was always something special about sitting together and enjoying a game when only one of you had to pay for it.

 Recommended Videos